Curated map of Zoo entries in the Photonic family.

 Editorial note

-The next highest-value follow-up is a dedicated evergreen note on the photonic split between encoding choice (dual-rail vs time-bin) and scaling strategy (KLM vs MBQC vs fusion), but the current pass is enough to stop time-bin from reading like an isolated leaf.
+The next highest-value follow-up is a dedicated evergreen note on the photonic split between encoding choice (dual-rail vs time-bin) and scaling strategy (KLM vs MBQC vs fusion), but the current pass is enough to stop photonic-qubit from floating as an undifferentiated umbrella note.